PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 locator | an element locator identifying a drop-down menu text | the value to match with the result

-## Assert Selected Index Not Contain
+## Assert Selected Index Not Match

-Asserts that option index (option number, starting at 0) for selected option in the specified select element not contain the given value.
+Asserts that option index (option number, starting at 0) for selected option in the specified select element not match the given value.
 When the assert fails, the test is aborted.

 ### Usage

 `
-assertSelectedIndexNotContain(locator, text)
+assertSelectedIndexNotMatch(locator, text)
 `

 `
-assertSelectedIndexNotContain(parentLocator, locator, text)
+assertSelectedIndexNotMatch(parentLocator, locator, text)
 `

 ### Parameters